 Bonito Michoacan Taqueria

-Even though they’re known for their lengua (tongue) and steak tacos, I wasn’t feeling particularly adventuresome and opted for the steak.
-They have several salsas that you add from the self-serve bar, along with options like pickled red onions.
+Even though they’re known for their lengua (tongue) and steak tacos, I wasn’t feeling adventurous and opted for the steak.
+They have several salsas that you add from the self-serve salsa bar, along with options like pickled red onions.
 You’ll find the two green salsas to be relatively mild, while the red is spicier.

-Finally, after your tacos, be sure to walk across the parking lot and visit the Bonito Michoacan Panaderia (bakery).
+Finally, after your tacos, walk across the parking lot and visit the Bonito Michoacan Panaderia (bakery).
 You’ll be glad you did.
-They feature a variety of bread, cakes, cookies, and pastries with authentic Mexican flavor.
+They feature a variety of bread, cakes, cookies, and pastries with authentic Mexican flavors.
 The Tres Leches cake was a treat that perfectly completed my taco lunch.

 Piper’s Pro Planning: Ask around to discover each taqueria’s specialty.
-What are they known for?
+What Mexican dish are they known for?
 Most likely, that’s what you’ll want to order at each spot.

 Tacos El Guero—100% Michoacanos

-This neighborhood taqueria seats about 30 people, where the cooktop and prep area are on display.
+This neighborhood taqueria seats about 30 people, and the cooktop and prep area are displayed.
 Their menu lists nine taco varieties, with a rumor that they also serve barbacoa tacos that they don’t list on the menu.

-At Tacos El Guero, they serve all their tacos with fresh raw onions and grilled onions, cilantro and include pinto beans inside the taco with the rest of the filling.
-Finally, they surround the filling with flour tortillas that they cook to a golden brown on the outside.
+Tacos El Guero serves all their authentic tacos with fresh raw onions, grilled onions, cilantro, and pinto beans inside the taco with the rest of the filling.
+Finally, they surround the filling with flour tortillas that they cook to a golden-brown outside.
 I sampled two tacos here, the birria de rez and the chorizo.

-Piper’s Pro Planning: Michoacán is a state in the western part of Mexico.
-The neighboring state of Jalisco located in west-central Mexico is home to birria a classic meat stew.
-While beef birria is made with beef, other types of birria include those made with goat, lamb, or a combination of meats.
+Piper’s Pro Planning: Michoacán is a state in western Mexico.
+The neighboring state of Jalisco, located in west-central Mexico, is home to birria, a classic meat stew.
+While they make beef birria with beef, other types of birria include those made with goat, lamb, or a combination of meats.
 A blend of chiles and spices gives it a red shade.

 Paleterias Tropicana on the Kansas City Taco Trail

-Paleterias Tropicana offers a standard-size fried taco, rather than the smaller street taco.
+Paleterias Tropicana offers a standard-size fried taco rather than the more miniature street taco.
 The restaurant tops the tacos with cabbage slaw and avocado.

 In addition to the fried taco, they’re known for the house-made ice cream and sorbets.
-Be sure to give their filled house-made churros a try.
+So be sure to give their filled house-made churros a try.
 You can even use the ice cream once it’s softened as a dipper to make them even tastier.

-Piper’s Pro Planning: I always enjoy some frozen treat after any Mexican food, so no matter where you decide to have your tacos, stop by Tropicana afterward for some ice cream or sorbet.
+Piper’s Pro Planning: I always enjoy frozen treats after any Mexican food, so no matter where you decide to have your tacos, stop by Tropicana afterward for some ice cream or sorbet.

 El Toro Loco Mexican Bar & Grill

-El Toro Loco Mexican Bar & Grill is a casual spot offering delicious Mexican food, authentic street tacos, and margaritas.
-The extensive menu features many types of tacos; however, one of the few places I went that offered seafood tacos.
-The Cancun provides your choice of grilled shrimp, tilapia, or salmon served in a divided ceramic platter specifically designed for tacos.
+El Toro Loco Mexican Bar & Grill is a casual spot offering delicious Mexican food to the community, authentic street tacos, and margaritas.
+The extensive menu features many types of tacos; however, one of the few places I went that offered seafood or fish tacos.
+The Cancun provides your choice of grilled shrimp, tilapia, or salmon on a divided ceramic platter specifically designed for tacos.
 They accompany the plate with black beans and rice.
-I had the grilled shrimp, which made for a nice change.
+I had grilled shrimp, which made for a nice change.

-Piper’s Pro Planning: You’ll find a wide variety of Mexican beer and margaritas at El Toro Loco.
+Piper’s Pro Planning: You’ll find various Mexican beers and margaritas at El Toro Loco.

 Taqueria Mexico #4

-Taqueria Mexico #4 is one of the oldest Mexican restaurants in Kansas City, Kansas, and they feature an expansive menu.
-By now, you may be tired of tacos, but FOCUS, we are sampling tacos on the Kansas City Taco Trail.
-Here, I had a new to me type of taco, the nopales or a cactus taco.
-Served on a flour tortilla, the nopales came sliced in long strips resembling green beans.
+Taqueria Mexico #4 is one of the oldest Mexican restaurants in Kansas City, Kansas, featuring an expansive menu.
+By now, you may be tired of tacos, but FOCUS, we are sampling delicious tacos on the Kansas City Taco Trail.
+I had a new-to-me type of taco, the nopales or a cactus taco.
+The nopales came sliced in long strips resembling green beans, served on a flour tortilla.
 Their flavor is slightly sweet.

-Even though I ate tacos at six different taco shops, I didn’t have the same type twice.
+Even though I ate tacos at nine different taco shops, I didn’t have the same type twice.
 And there were still so many options to try.

-Piper’s Pro Planning: If you want to sample several of the taquerias on the Kansas City, Kansas Taco Trail, I’d suggest that you don’t try to do more than three in one day.
+Piper’s Pro Planning: If you want to sample several of the taquerias on the Kansas City, Kansas Taco Trail, I suggest you don’t try to do more than three in one day.
 But, if you only have one day, visit a different venue for breakfast, lunch, and dinner.
-Yes, you can find breakfast tacos, dessert tacos, and more traditional meat tacos for lunch and dinner.
+You can find breakfast, dessert, and traditional meat tacos for lunch and dinner.

 Spicin’ Foods

-Finally, while Spicin’ Foods isn’t a taco shop, if you’re making tacos at home, this is the place to get some of your salsas to take home and remember your trip along the Kansas City Taco Trail.
+Finally, while Spicin’ Foods isn’t a taco shop, if you’re making delicious tacos at home, this is where you get some of your salsas to take home and remember your trip along the Kansas City Taco Trail.

 If you’re looking for more places to explore in Kansas, check out these articles: